Maharashtrian Kadhi Recipe

 5. Whisk the mixture very well so that no lumps are there.

-6. The mixture should be smooth else the kadhi will not appear smooth.
+6. The mixture should be smooth, else the kadhi will not appear smooth.

-Temper Maharashtrian Kadhi
+Tempering for Maharashtrian Kadhi

 8. Heat 1 tablespoon ghee or oil in a pan or kadai.